Slipped Disc Treatment

 - Steroid injections– can reduce pain for a time, but do not promote long-term disc healing.

-At Proback Clinic, our integrated approach combinesslip disc treatmentwith advanced therapies likespinal decompression Londonandshockwave therapy herniated disc, offering both short-term relief and long-term recovery.
+At Proback Clinic, our integrated approach combines slip disc treatment with advanced therapies like spinal decompression in London and shockwave therapy for herniated discs, offering both short-term relief and long-term recovery.

 If you’ve been searching for: